michielst/rekonise-platform-demo/README.md

 `npm start`

-Replace `platformUuid` with your platformUuid from https://platform.rekonise.com
+Replace `platformUuid` with your platformUuid from https://platform.rekonise.com in `app.component.ts`